Superconvergent Non-Polynomial Approximations: Numerical Results

 \end{example}

-\begin{example} {\rm We now look at the Shu-Osher dam brake problem, which uses Riemann initial data for the shock entropy wave interaction \cite{shu2}.
+\begin{example} {\rm We now look at the Shu-Osher problem \cite{shu2}, which uses Riemann initial data for the shock entropy wave interaction.
 The approximate solutions are computed on the interval $[-5,5]$ with the initial state

 where $k$ and $\varepsilon$ denote the wave number and amplitude of the entropy wave respectively.
 We take $k=5$ and $\varepsilon = 0.2$ in our experiments.